 - I like to steep for around 5 minutes covered to get the best flavor but it varies with individual taste

-Ginger Lavender tea is very much the sum of its parts.
+Lavender and ginger tea are very much the sum of their parts.
 Both the Ginger root and the lavender flowers bring their own unique flavors to the blend without canceling each other out or without one overpowering the other.

 As a result, you get a fairly complex flavor profile that highlights the wonderful flavor of the lavender as well as the incredibly unique flavor of the ginger.